-DLT has the potential to become an integral part of all banks' technological and operational infrastructure, as illustrated in Figure 8 below where there is a clear evolution from DLT awareness to implementation across the five-year horizon.
+DLT has the potential to become an integral part of all banks' technology and operational infrastructure, as illustrated in Figure 8 below.
+Survey participants considered an evolution in DLT awareness through to implementation across the five-year horizon.
+However, a quarter of banks surveyed believe that DLT will become a lower priority for investment in 5 years' time.